Dungeons and Dragons, I’m Groot

 in what is already Weird stuff Kids’ Favorite Movie of 2023, D&D live!
 It stars Chris Pine, Reggie Jane Page and Michelle Rodriguez as an incredible squad of villainous heroes who must save the world (after they screw it up).
 There’s big imagination, high comedy and high emotion in this trailer.
 Also, Chris Pine is playing the lute for a while, if you like that.

 Five years after the series ended, MTV’s Teen Wolf is back With the first teaser of Teen Wolf: The Movie.
-In its debut on Paramount+, the film brings together most of the main cast (until the character returns from the dead at the end of the clip) with the exception of superstar Dylan O’Brien and Arden Cho.
+In its debut at Paramount+, the film brings together most of the main cast (until the character comes back from the dead at the end of the clip) with the exception of superstar Dylan O’Brien and Arden Cho.

 If you like the phrase “I will steal the Declaration of Independence”, Disney+ has the perfect teaser for you.
 In the trailer that reminds us to start looking again at what dollar bills look like, National Treasure: On the Edge of History Lizette introduces Oliveira as the new star of the series, replacing Nicolas Cage as an adventurer looking to recover his family’s treasure.
 She joins Catherine Zeta-Jones, who plays a badass billionaire treasure hunter named Billy, and Justin Bartha, who reprises his role as computer expert/teacher Riley Ball.